center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 observable tied to a system interaction that an adversary cannot easily avoid may also occur frequently during legitimate activity.

-Considering both provides a more complete picture of the quality of detection logic and the trade-offs involved in improving it.
+Considering both provides a more complete picture of detection quality.

 Balancing Robustness and Precision